abinit/abinit/doc/tutorial/gwr1.md

-Once the calculation is finished, save the script reported below in a file, let’s say `conv_boxcut.py`, in the same directory where we launched the calculation, make it executable and execute it as usual
+Once the calculation is finished, save the script reported below in a file, let’s say `conv_boxcut.py`, in the same directory where we launched the calculation, make it executable and execute it as usual.

 ```python